Car classification: Government classification methods

 These classifications can be based on body style (e.g. sedan, coupe or hatchback), number of doors or seating capacity.

-Government departments often create classification schemes for the purposes of taxation or regulating vehicle usage (e.g. vehicles that require a specific licence or are restricted to certain roads).
+Government departments often create classification systems for taxation or regulating vehicle usage (e.g. vehicles that require a specific license or are restricted to certain roads).
 Some jurisdictions may determine vehicle tax based upon environmental principles, such as the user pays principle.

 Australia

-In Australia, the Federal Chamber of Automotive Industries publishes its own classifications.
+In Australia, the Federal Chamber of Automotive Industries publishes its classifications.

 Canada

 A similar set of classes is used by the Canadian EPA.
 The Canadian National Collision Database (NCDB) system defines "passenger car" as a unique class, but also identifies two other categories involving passenger vehicles—the "passenger van" and "light utility vehicle"—and these categories are inconsistently handled across the country with the boundaries between the vehicles increasingly blurred.

+China

+According to the "Terms and Definitions of Motor Vehicles, Trailers, and Combination Vehicles" (GB/T 3730.1) issued by China's State Administration for Market Regulation and Standardization Administration in 2021, there are regulations on the dimensions of three-box vehicles (sedans), two-box vehicles (hatchbacks and SUVs), and multi purpose vehicles (MPV/Van).

+The classification of a three-box vehicle (sedan) is determined by its length, while the classification of a two-box car (hatchback and SUV) or MPV is determined by its wheelbase.

 United Kingdom

-In the United Kingdom, a vehicle is taxed according to the vehicle's construction, engine, weight, type of fuel and emissions, as well as the purpose for which it is used.
+In the United Kingdom, a vehicle is taxed according to the vehicle's construction, engine, weight, type of fuel, and emissions, as well as the purpose for which it is used.